 Kelin is co-founder of LGA, serving family businesses, family offices and family foundations around the world.
 He has taught at Harvard University and Yale University, and is Professor Emeritus of Organizational Psychology at the California School of Professional Psychology.

 Katherine Grady has been a family business consultant for over 20 years.
 Her consultative work focuses on continuity planning, governance design, leadership development, executive coaching, and family team building with family businesses, offices and foundations.

 Nicolas Hollanders specializes in governance design and succession planning.
 He has advised companies and families in the fields of shareholder strategy, governance, executive recruitment, selection and executive succession, family talent assessment, philanthropy, and continuity planning.

-Fernanda is a Senior Associate working primarily in Central and South America.
-Fernanda has extensive experience supporting families in the process of generational transition, with a particular focus on corporate and family governance, leadership transition, shareholders and family agreements, and educational programs.
+Fernanda Jaramillo is a partner at Lansberg, Gersick & Associates working primarily in Central and South America.
+Fernanda has extensive experience supporting families in the process of generational transition, with a particular focus on family business governance.

 Maria Dolores has worked in the field of finance in family-owned businesses over the last twenty years.
 Before joining LGA, she was CFO of a major family enterprise in Central America.
 She has worked extensively on family business financing, mergers and acquisitions, financial restructuring, dividend policies, stock ownership programs and executive compensation.